tessercat/daoistic-book/daodejing/36/notes.md

 The fish out of water
-is a common saying in the literature of the time, and the vulerability of even the mightiest of whales to the smallest of insects, and what this means to leaders, is addressed in detail in
+is a common saying
+in the literature of the time, and the vulnerability of even the mightiest of whales to the smallest of insects, and what this means to leaders, is addressed in detail in